 The Panel's services for the promotion of public understanding contribute to better informed shareholders, thus reducing their transaction costs.
 The Panel measures the achievement of this impact in two ways.

 The first measure relates to the Panel's processes that are aimed at ensuring that Code companies and their advisers use clear, concise and effective disclosure when providing information to shareholders.

-In 2018/2019, 94% of the Panel's stakeholders that completed the Panel's online survey acknowledged applying the Panel's guidance to use clear, concise and effective disclosure in their communications with shareholders.
+In 2019/2020, 87% of the Panel's stakeholders that completed the Panel's online survey acknowledged applying the Panel's guidance to use clear, concise and effective disclosure in their communications with shareholders.

-In 2019/2020, 87% of the Panel's stakeholders acknowledged applying the Panel's guidance to use clear, concise and effective disclosure.
 Those that did not apply the Panel's guidance commented that they used the Financial Market Authority's drafting guidance instead or that they needed to explain technical matters.

+In 2020/2021, 100% of the Panel's stakeholders acknowledged applying the Panel's guidance to use clear, concise and effective disclosure.

 The second measure relates to how well the Panel informs takeover practitioners and advisers about the Code.
 The goal of this impact is that at least 90% of the respondents to the Panel's online survey indicate that they find the Panel's publications useful.
+In 2020/2021, 100% of the Panel's stakeholders indicated the Panel's publications were useful.